 - Inspect your gear.
 This includes both your bike, your actual saddle, and what you wear.
 Sometimes just riding a different bike or saddle every once in a while can vary the pressure points you’re hitting, but in other cases, you may want to look at everything overall.
-Do you have the right fit on your bike?
+Do you have the right fit for your bike?
 Do you have the best saddle for your body type?
-Finally, have you considered a good pair of bike shorts to reduce friction in that area.
+Finally, have you considered a good pair of bike shorts to reduce friction in that area?

 - Keep moving—while staying stable.
 For when you’re actually riding your bike, make sure you’re moving around a bit and changing your position to relieve pressure points from constantly hitting the saddle.
 One great way to do this is to stand up more often to get yourself out of the saddle.
 However, this does not mean you should be rocking around your saddle—stay stable and in control of your position when you are making contact—rocking too much could just cause more irritation and put you at risk for sores.

 - Use Body Glide Cycle.
 Our anti-chafing balm was designed to help prevent saddle sores by reducing friction and irritation from rubbing.
 Put it on clean, dry skin or on your shorts.

 - Stay clean.
 This applies to both your body and your gear.
 Starting with your shorts, make sure you are always wearing a clean pair.
 Re-using one without washing—even if you only rode in them once—still puts you at risk for bacteria, extra moisture, and more.
 Try to hit the shower soon after your rides or, at the very least, change out of your shorts and consider traveling with shower wipes if you are not able to bathe right away.
 This will help keep bacteria from lingering on the skin.